polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 Note that our schedule already performed tiling so that an unroll-and-jam of the innermost two loops by N_R and M_R respectively could be achieved, but we actually didn't enable that yet.
 We use the option -hopt-unroll to turn this on and off.
 We also run scalar replacement in MLIR post unroll-and-jam.
+While at this, we also use K_U = 4 to unroll the k loop (which will end up as the innermost loop post all register tiling).
 Besides turning memref locations being reduced into scalars (single element memrefs) and hoisting them out, it also eliminates redundant loads, and hoists invariant loads out of loops.

 ```shell
 $ mlir-opt -hopt -hopt-copy=true -hopt-unroll=true -hopt-scalrep=true -lower-to-llvm hopt.mlir | mlir-cpu-runner -O3 -e main -entry-point-result=void -shared-libs=lib/libmlir_runner_utils.so > /dev/null